 Intended outcome Success criteria Improved reading and phonics attainment in Years 1 - 3 including those disadvantaged Key Stage One reading outcomes and Year 1 and 2 Phonics Check outcomes show that from 2023 outcomes are in line with previous school attainment and above national averages 21-22 update- 22 outcome at year 1 was 78% (3% off pre-covid national and 3% above 21-22 national)), Year 1 reading assessment was 84% at age expected and Year was 79%.
 Year 2 reading outcomes 77% at expected (10% above national).
 Greater depth at KS1 was 38% (20% above national).
-New phonics scheme in place from Sept 22 Improved maths attainment in years two and six including those disadvantaged Key Stage One and Two maths outcomes show that from 2022 outcomes are at national averages and in 2023 are in line with school previous attainment 21-22 update- maths outcomes at expected standard 12% above national in KS2 and 11% above national in KS1.
+New phonics scheme in place from Sept 22 22-23 update- Phonics check outcomes in year 1 rose by 10% on last years and were 9% above national.
+Year 2 outcomes were 97%, up 11% on previous year.
+Year 2 reading outcomes were 85.7% at expected and 37.1% at greater depth.
+All sig+ national.
+Maintaining this into year 3 is focus for this year.
+Improved maths attainment in years two and six including those disadvantaged Key Stage One and Two maths outcomes show that from 2022 outcomes are at national averages and in 2023 are in line with school previous attainment 21-22 update- maths outcomes at expected standard 12% above national in KS2 and 11% above national in KS1.
 KS1 outcomes for PPG children were above national averages in reading, writing and maths.
 Those who were eligible for PPG in Year 6 also had some very significant additional educational needs which did impact on progress around their mental health and emotional wellbeing.
 They received significant support from outside agencies and our ELSA to ensure they stayed in school and were as ready for KS3 as possible.
 Others had significant learning difficulties however they did make good progress from starting points due to targeted support to cover gaps in education through pandemic with structured small group teaching.
-Individual progress score data not yet available.
-Key Stage Two attainment in 2022 shows progress for this group is in line with national averages 21-22 update- data not yet release for pupil groups however writing progress for KS2 cohort was +1.2 (highest for school since data published in 2016) Sustained high levels of wellbeing demonstrated by: qualitative data from student voice, student and parent surveys, SDQ scores and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils 21-22 update- qualitative data collection ongoing, 28/42 PPG children attended extracurricular clubs, no PPG child was refused access to educational visits due to non-payment - all paid for school
+22-23 update- Maths outcomes at expected in year 2 were 83% (up 6% on previous year and well above national).
+Greater depth attainment at end of year 2 was 26% (up 16% on previous year).
+4/7 disadvantaged students in year 2 met expected maths standard.
+In Year 6 81% met the expected standard (sig+ on national) and 21% GDS.
+42% of low prior attainers met expected standard and 5/6 disadvantaged children met expected standard.
+Improved writing attainment in year 6 including those disadvantaged Key Stage Two attainment in 2022 shows progress for this group is in line with national averages 21-22 update- data not yet release for pupil groups however writing progress for KS2 cohort was +1.2 (highest for school since data published in 2016) 22-23 update - writing progress was +1.4 increasing on previous year and sig+ national of 0.
+5/6 disadvantaged children met expected standard.